 Today, December 19, 2021, Senator Joe Manchin (D., W.Va.) said that he opposes the Build Back Better Act, which effectively prevents its passage.
 While there are no immediate prospects for the Build Back Better Act to become law, future tax acts tend to draw upon earlier proposals.
 With a view

 The U.S. tax authorities have issued substantial guidance related to the phase-out of LIBOR – relevant to lenders, borrowers and parties to financial instruments of virtually every type.
-In proposed regulations (“the Proposed Regulations”) released on October 9, 2019, the Internal Revenue Service (“IRS”) and the U.S. Department of the Treasury (the “Treasury”) addressed market … Continue Reading

 On November 26, 2018, the Internal Revenue Service (the “IRS”) and the U.S. Department of the Treasury (the “Treasury”) issued proposed regulations (the “Proposed Regulations”) under section 163(j) of the Internal Revenue Code (the “Code”).
 Section 163(j) limits the deductibility of net business interest expense to 30% of “adjusted taxable income” plus “floor plan financing interest expense” for taxable years beginning after December 31, 2017.

 Yesterday afternoon, the House of Representatives passed the Tax Cuts and Jobs Act (H.R.
 1) (the “House bill”).
 The House bill is identical to the draft bill approved by the House Ways and Means Committee on November 10.
 Late last night the Senate Finance Committee approved its own conceptual version of the Tax Cuts and Jobs Act.
 An initial, descriptive version of the Senate Finance Committee bill (for which actual statutory text is still forthcoming) prepared by the Joint Committee on Taxation (the “JCT”) was released on Thursday, November 9.
 The Senate Finance Committee subsequently revised the bill significantly, as reflected in the JCT descriptions of the modifications released on Tuesday, November 12, and a further amendment released late last night (as modified, the “modified Senate bill” and generally, the “Senate bill”).
 The modified Senate bill varies in certain important respects from the House’s bill.

 Recently, in Wright v.
 Commissioner, the United States Court of Appeals for the Sixth Circuit has reopened the question of the application of Section 1256 to foreign currency options (and also, possibly, to foreign currency swaps or other, similar foreign currency derivatives).
 Section 1256 requires a taxpayer…